membraneframework/membrane_tutorials/rtmp_to_hls/05_WebPlayer.md

 Then, in the DOM we add a div holding a video element of a class `Player`.
 Finally, we add our custom script, which decorates the video player element with the functionalities provided by the `hls.js` library.
 The `videoSrc` is a URL of the manifest file of the HLS playlist.
-As described in the previous chapter, the files from playlist are available at `/video/<filename>`.
+As described in the previous chapter, the files from the playlist are available at `/video/<filename>`.
-If the HLS is supported by the client's browser, we create an object of type `Hls` (that class is a part of the `hls.js` library), set it's source manifest file and a DOM element which acts as a video player.
-For more options which can be specified for the player, see the [documentation](https://github.com/video-dev/hls.js/blob/master/docs/API.md).
+If the HLS is supported by the client's browser, we create an object of type `Hls` (that class is a part of the `hls.js` library), then we set its source manifest file and a DOM element that acts as a video player.
+For more options that can be specified for the player, see the [documentation](https://github.com/video-dev/hls.js/blob/master/docs/API.md).